13mayankjoshi13/IPL-2024-Data-Analytics-ML-DL-Model/README.md

 # Data_Analysis_of_IPL_2024
+IPL 2024 Data Analysis
-This repository explores IPL 2024 data, including matches played, runs, wickets, averages, strike rates, catches, runouts, and stumpings.
-Using data science techniques, it analyzes player performances, team trends, and match insights through visualizations and predictive models, uncovering key patterns and making data-driven predictions.
+This repository contains an in-depth analysis of the Indian Premier League (IPL) 2024.
+The dataset includes key statistics such as matches played, runs, wickets, batting averages, strike rates, catches, runouts, stumpings, and more.
+Using Python and data science techniques, this project explores player performances, team trends, and match insights through visualizations and statistical models.
+Additionally, predictive models may be implemented to forecast player and team performances.